hugoduncan/criterium/README.md

 overhead.
 The estimate is normally made once per session, and is available in the `criterium.core/extimated-overhead-cache` var.

-If the estimation is made while their is a lot of other processing going on, then benchmarking quick functions may report small negative times.
+If the estimation is made while there is a lot of other processing going on, then benchmarking quick functions may report small negative times.
 You can force a recalculation of the overhead by calling `criterium.core/estimated-overhead!`.